WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

   - Requirement 9.2.1: A unique link should be generated for each uploaded image.
   - Requirement 9.2.2: The link should direct others to the image on the platform.

+## Developer Story 1
+As a Backend developer, I want to develop a working REST API endpoint to execute CRUD operations which is essential when we upload the information from the website and post it in the feed page of the website.

+**Requirement 10.1:** The system shall provide a REST API that supports creating, reading, updating, and deleting (CRUD) data for the feed page.
+  - Requirement 10.1.1: The API should allow users to create new posts with images, text, and locations.
+  - Requirement 10.1.2: The API should return appropriate status codes

+**Requirement 10.2:** The system shall ensure that the API enables updating and deleting of user-specific posts.
+  - Requirement 10.2.1: Users should be able to update their existing posts using the PUT method.
+  - Requirement 10.2.2: Users should be able to delete their posts using the DELETE method, and the system should return a confirmation upon successful deletion.

+## Developer Story 2
+As a Backend Developer, I want to integrate the Google Maps API to enable location navigation functionality on the website.
+This involves setting up the API, creating endpoints to serve location data, and making sure that the frontend can interact with the map continuously.
+By implementing this, users will be able to navigate to the specific location.

+**Requirement 2.1:** The system shall integrate the Google Maps API for displaying locations on the map.
+  - Requirement 2.1.1: The API should serve location data (latitude and longitude) for each post.
+  - Requirement 2.1.2: The API should ensure that the frontend can fetch the data and display it on the map seamlessly.

+**Requirement 2.2:** The system shall provide navigation functionality using the Google Maps API.
+  - Requirement 2.2.1: Users should be able to click on a location and open Google Maps with navigation options.
+  - Requirement 2.2.2: The API should generate a navigation link that can be shared with others.

+## Developer Story 3
+As an API integrator, I want to use GraphQL to enable flexible data querying, so that the frontend only requests the data it requires, which improves productivity.

+**Requirement 3.1:** The system shall support GraphQL for data queries.
+  - Requirement 3.1.1: The GraphQL API should allow users to query specific data fields related to posts, locations, and user profiles.
+  - Requirement 3.1.2: The API should handle filtering and pagination based on user queries.

+**Requirement 3.2:** The system shall allow data modification through GraphQL mutations.
+  - Requirement 3.2.1: The API should support mutations for adding, updating, and deleting posts and user data.
+  - Requirement 3.2.2: The GraphQL API should validate and authorize each mutation to ensure secure data operations.

+## Developer Story 4
+As a developer, I want to create an easy-to-use registration system to make a smooth user experience.

+**Requirement 4.1:** The system shall provide a user-friendly registration form.
+  - Requirement 4.1.1: The registration form should include fields for email, password, and confirm password.
+  - Requirement 4.1.2: The form should validate user input (e.g., password matching, valid email format) before submission.

+**Requirement 4.2:** The system shall ensure secure handling of user data during registration.
+  - Requirement 4.2.1: User passwords should be hashed and securely stored in the database.
+  - Requirement 4.2.2: The system should send a confirmation email after successful registration.

+## Developer Story 5
+As a Database developer, I want to be able to send and receive information from the front end.

+**Requirement 5.1:** The system shall ensure efficient data transmission between the frontend and the database.
+  - Requirement 5.1.1: The database should store user data, posts, images, and locations.
+  - Requirement 5.1.2: The database should retrieve data requested by the frontend via REST or GraphQL APIs.

+**Requirement 5.2:** The system shall enable consistent data retrieval and updates.
+  - Requirement 5.2.1: The database should allow users to update their posts and profiles.
+  - Requirement 5.2.2: Changes made to the database should be reflected immediately on the frontend.

 # Signatures